-(i) You can ask your specialist nurse or doctor (urologist or oncologist) if you are not sure.
+You can ask your specialist nurse or doctor (urologist or oncologist) if you are not sure of any answers.

 Is the PSA level?

 Finally, we need to ask about the stage of the prostate cancer.
 The stage is how far it has spread.
 This is often known as the T stage.